meflyup/wordpress-fpm/README.md

 * Web server runs on `localhost:8080`
 * Database runs on `localhost:8081`
 * Run `make stop` to stop the containers (runs `docker-compose stop`)
-* Run `make clean` for garbage collection (use with caution, will remove unused images, containers, and volumes)
+* Run `make clean` for docker garbage collection (use with caution, will remove unused containers, volumes, and images)

 ## Plugins
 * Plugins should only be installed with composer via [wpackagist](https://wpackagist.org/)